 - Must be 16 years of age or older.

-- Will be scheduled to return in three weeks to receive their second dose.
+- Will be automatically scheduled to return in three weeks to receive their second dose.

-- Please note, vaccines are available by appointment only.
+- Please note, vaccines are available by appointment and walk-in basis.

 Follow these steps to get your vaccine.